alexanderFell/hyperion-audio-effects/README.md

 \* Check this if you have pulseaudio: [#4](https://github.com/RanzQ/hyperion-audio-effects/issues/4#issuecomment-67764593)

 \** Windows instructions were removed since performance was poor due to the fact that Gstreamer is meant for Linux

+### Webserver
+`webserver.py` contains a simple HTTP interface to control the effects of hyperion-audio-effects as well as the effects that are available with hyperion.
+It also allows to shutdown the Raspberry Pi.

+###### Installation
+1. Execute `./webserver.py` or `python webserver.py` as normal user and check, if the script is working.
+2. If you would like to start the webserver everytime the Raspberry Pi boots, follow the instructions given in `webserver.service`